 The second calculator allows you to see how long it would take to achieve financial independence based on your savings rate (this calculator was inspired by Mr. Money Mustache’s post on The Shockingly Simple Math Behind Early Retirement).

-I plan to add additional calculators to the FI Laboratory so if you have any ideas for ones that you think would be particularly useful, please let me know (thanks to my buddy Johnny Moneyseed for providing the motivation to create the ones currently in the FI Lab)!
+I plan to add additional calculators to the FI Laboratory so if you have any ideas for ones that you think would be particularly useful, please let me know!

-I hope all of you enjoy the FI Laboratory and please don’t hesitate to get in touch if you have any requests for additional features or suggestions for how to improve the application!
+I hope you enjoy the FI Laboratory and please don’t hesitate to get in touch if you have any feedback!

 * If you sign up for a free Personal Capital account using the links provided in the post, this site may earn a commission.
 Thank you for your support!